yxgong0/Rotator_for_image/README.md

 'quadrilaterals' is a list of some quadrilaterals.
 One quadrilateral is a tuple with 8 numbers, which means the 4 vertexes of it.
 The first two numbers represents the x and y of the first vertex and the rest may be deduced by analogy.
 It can be empty while the output will be None.

 'polygons' is a list of polygons.
 Each element contains some tuples which represents the coordinates of the vertixes.
 It can be empty while the output will be None.

+Tips: While using this class, you can transform numpy.ndarray to list with .tolist() or transform list to numpy.ndarray with numpy.array(list).

 Then a rotater of an image has been created.
 You can invoke the method rotate(rotation_angle) to rotate the image and its annotations.